emilperdue/emilperdue.github.io/_pages/about.md

 ------

 **Maroon Capital**, *Executive Board Member (Head of Career Recruiting)*<br />
-• Developing education curriculum for largest quant club on campus, interviewing candidates, and supporting 60+ analysts w/recruiting<br>
+• Developing education curriculum for largest quant club on campus, interviewing candidates, and supporting 60+ analysts with recruiting<br>
 • Previously lead analyst team to design, backtest, and optimize options “wheel” mean-reversion trading strategy using MACD indicators<br>
 • Created comprehensive presentation and lead club-wide (50+ attendees) lecture on our “wheel” strategy intuition and performance